It was my senior year in high school when one of my best friends gave me the landmark Kevyn Aucoin makeup book, “Making Faces” as a gift.

 Packed with techniques, real woman transformations, recommended products, how to assess and manipulate your own facial structure, beauty rituals and more – About Face is Barnes fresh take on everything a true beauty lover should know.

-Barnes followed up About Face’s success with Face to Face, another equally tantalizing makeup tutorial featuring the incomparable, Eva Longoria, on the cover.
+Barnes followed up About Face’s success with Face to Face, another equally tantalizing makeup tutorial featuring the incomparable, Kim Kardashian, on the cover.

 10. Sephora: The Ultimate Guide to Makeup, Skin, and Hair from the Beauty Authority by Melissa Schweiger